 What is Cervicogenic Headache?

 Cervicogenic headaches are often referred to as head pain and commonly are misdiagnosis as a migraine.
-While some of the symptoms are similar to a typical headache, Cervicogenic headaches are a result of structural impairments in the neck from either the vertebrae or soft tissue.
-These headaches are known as secondary headaches and typically occur due to an underlying condition such as severe high blood pressure, neck injuries, and infections.
-Below, this article will discuss symptoms, causes and treatments associated with this diagnosis.
+While some of the symptoms are similar to a typical headache, Cervicogenic headaches result from structural impairments in the neck from either the vertebrae or soft tissue.
+These headaches are secondary and typically occur due to an underlying condition such as severe high blood pressure, neck injuries, and infections.
+Below, this article will discuss symptoms, causes, and treatments associated with this diagnosis.

 Symptoms of a Cervicogenic Headache

-Cervicogenic headaches are different from a migraine and primary headaches but they also have similar symptoms as seen below.
+Cervicogenic headaches are different from migraine and primary headaches, but they also have similar symptoms, as seen below.

 - Stomach sickness.